-Keeping Seniors Healthy & Happy All Year Long
+Keeping Seniors in NY Healthy & Happy All Year Long

 During the holidays, many families will be visiting their aging loved ones and seeing them in-person for the first time in months, possibly even since last year.
 While the holidays are certainly not the time to have “the talk” with your parents, it is important to look for signs that indicate they need help.